5 Easy Low-Histamine Snacks

 You can buy rooibos tea in health-food stores, grocery stores, and online.
 If possible, buy rooibos tea in loose-leaf form rather than a bag.
 Tea bags can be a source of microplastics (13), and some are bleached, which could increase the chlorine content of your cup of tea.

-I buy loose leaf rooibos tea leaves and steep them in cold water over night.
+I buy loose leaf rooibos tea leaves and steep them in cold water overnight.
 In the morning, I strain the leaves through an unbleached filter to separate the leaves from the tea.
 Then, I add a small amount of liquid Stevia for added sweetness.
-Stevia is low histamine and doesn’t cause blood sugar spikes.
+Stevia is low in histamine and doesn’t cause blood sugar spikes.

 Rooibos Tea is a Caffeine-Free Coffee Alternative